boompig/citation-mgr/README.md

 ## About

 This is a citation manager written in Node.js.
-It is the source code accompanying the live app at http://citation-mgr.herokuapp.com/#/topics.
+It is the source code accompanying the live app at https://citation-mgr.herokuapp.com/.
-The idea behind this is that it is a simple interface to your Postgres database, where you manage citations.
-This takes care of the CRUD (Create, Read, Update, Delete) queries, making using it for managing citations clean and simple.
+Think of it as Evernote but for citations and quotes in research projects.
-For complicated queries, drop down to postgres and write your own SQL.

 ## Organization